elves/setup-elvish/README.md

 # setup-elvish

-This action downloads the Elvish binary and adds it to `PATH`.
+This action downloads an Elvish binary and adds it to `PATH`.

 Example of using this in a job ([complete example](https://github.com/elves/setup-elvish/blob/main/.github/workflows/test.yml)):